-Too much chili pepper or cayenne pepper
+Too many chili peppers or cayenne pepper

 Too much salt